 So how does it work?
 Well, every time you win a match in an act, your Rank Act badge will be filled with a new triangle representing the rank you earned that win in.
 As you progress up the ranks, new triangles representing higher-ranked wins will replace the lower-ranked wins.
 The border for the badge will also change based on the number of wins you achieve in that rank.
 For some, their badge at the end of an act will look pretty colourful, but for those at the top dominating Radiant, expect to see a solid gold triangle.

 You can view your Act Rank badge at any time in the career page.
-It’s worth noting that you won’t have one for Act I though, since it’s a pretty late addition to the competitive.

 How do I track rank progression in Valorant?